cviper13/mi-essential-guide/README.md

 7. **Open a Pull Request**
    - Go to the original repository on GitHub and you should see a "Compare & pull request" button for your new branch.
-   - Click on the button to open a pull request (PR) against the 'early' branch.
+   - Click on the button to open a pull request (PR) against the 'main' branch.
    - Provide a clear title and description for your PR outlining what you have done.

 8. **Discuss and Iterate**